bhdevops-sys/turtle_programmes/photo_Id.md

-### Turtle Photo Identification Mobile App Documentation
+### Sea Turtle Photo Identification Mobile App Documentation

 #### Introduction

-The Turtle Photo Identification Mobile App is designed to enable conservationists and researchers to identify sea turtles during underwater sightings.
+The Turtle Photo Identification Mobile App is designed to enable conservationists and researchers to log sea turtle details during underwater sightings using **AppSheet** mobile app.
-Using **AppSheet**, this app captures critical data related to underwater turtle sightings, contributing to the study and conservation of various sea turtle species.
 Data is stored in a **Microsoft SQL Azure** database, and visualized with **Power BI** to help establish effective conservation strategies.

 ---